Sales and Operations Planning (S&OP)

 - Learn from experienced trainers who provide advice and support with their industry expertise.

-Anyone involved in the management process of S&OP to include executives, group leaders, and practitioners who want to receive valuable ideas for the implementation or improvement of their individual S&OP initiative.
+- executives, group leaders, and practitioners who are looking for valuable ideas for the implementation or improvement of their individual S&OP initiative.

 This workshop is action orientated.
 It is designed for the learner that wants to be engaged in the learning process.
 We utilize a learning process that integrates theory with applied problem solving.